discordjs/guide/guide/additional-info/rest-api.md

 ### Urban Dictionary

-Urban Dictionary's API is available at https://api.urbandictionary.com/v0/define, accepts a `term` parameter, and also returns a JSON response.
+Urban Dictionary's API is available at https://api.urbandictionary.com/v0/define, accepts a `term` parameter, and returns a JSON response.

 First, you're going to need to fetch data from the API.
 To do this, you'd do: